 - Reports minimum quarterly, preferably monthly.

 Repeat in month three.
 Yes, I'm telling you to come up with another $300 and get a secured credit card from a different company.
-Use it the same way, spending say $10 a month and paying it off immediately when the bill comes.
-No late payments, no “I'll pay it next month” and no paying the minimum.
+Use it the same way, spending $10 or so a month and paying it off immediately when the bill comes.
+No late payments, no “I'll pay it next month,” and no paying the minimum.
 Pay the entire bill off each month on both cards.

-Finally, in about six months you're going to go shopping for a store credit card.
-These are quite easy to get with very little of a credit history and you should be able to get one quite easily.
-Then, use it just like the secured cards until the end of the twelve month period.
+Finally, in about six months, you're going to go shopping for a store credit card.
+These are quite easy to get with very little credit history, and you should be able to get one quite easily.
+Then, use it just like the secured cards until the end of the 12-month period.